edgeimpulse/expert-projects/audio-projects/voice-commands-particle-photon-2.md

 ## Data Acquisition and Model Training

-We will create an account at [Edge Impulse](https://edgeimpulse.com/), then login and reate a new project.
+We will create an account at [Edge Impulse](https://edgeimpulse.com/), then login and create a new project.

 ![](../.gitbook/assets/voice-commands-particle-photon-2/project.jpg)